xbwei/machine_learning_in_rapidminer/kmeans_classify_tweets/readme.md

-# Use K-Means Clustering to Classify Twitter Data
+# Use K-Means Clustering to Classify Tweets